 Women have lost touch with their inner wildness.
 We know it’s gone because we are suffering — dramatically, quietly, alone — but what we may not know is that it’s time to find it, reconnect to it, and own it, to save ourselves and the planet.

 I sat with 38 year old Uma and I listened to her describe the trappings of her life — a stress-based career in advertising, two children in a small Upper East Side Manhattan apartment, sexless but amicable marriage, and a burgeoning interest in health and spirituality.
 She was on the precipice of some kind of change that felt frightening and disorienting.
 She came to me because of irritable bowel symptoms, chronic headaches, insomnia, anxiety, and rip-roaring PMS.
-I knew that within two months, after the noise of her neglected body quieted, her entire life would be exposed for the house of cards it is.
+I knew that within two months, after the noise of her neglected body quieted, her entire life would be exposed for the house of cards it was.
 It would all fall apart before she would be born into her truer self.
 I smiled, literally, imaging the Wild Woman who would emerge.

 Uma has seen this Wild Woman.
 She saw her when she knew she needed to come off birth control and her doctor rolled his eyes saying she needed it.
 She felt her when it began to creep into her awareness that her job feels like a soulless hamster wheel.
 She met her that one night she went out dancing with her girlfriends and felt free and vital.
 She was even shocked by her when she felt excited by an alluring stranger’s lingering eye on her in an airport.
-But in these moments when she was most possessed of herself, her real self, she repressed it because there was someone or some institution or some structure that wouldn’t like it.
+But in these moments when she was most possessed of herself, her real self, she repressed it because there was somebody, or some institution, or some structure, that wouldn’t like it.

 • • •